ComputerVisionFans/CellNetUML/README.md

     <img src="https://github.com/Johnny-liqiang/CellNetUML/blob/master/paperimage/ournetoncovid%20-%20Copy.png">
 </center>

 Our net belongs to the top list basedon the Val accuracy.
-Consider the fact of the higher complexity and parametersamount of other SOTA Net, our net is very competitive on classification task.
+Consider the fact of the higher complexity and parameters amount of other SOTA Net, our net is very competitive on classification task.

 ![描述](https://github.com/Johnny-liqiang/CellNetUML/blob/master/paperimage/ournetoncovid.png)